EliasMo/HybridAD/README.md

 # Hybrid AD

 ## Project Description
 Enterprise infrastructure lab showing hybrid identity management and modern workplace services.
 This project combines Active Directory with Azure AD, including automation and management of infrastructure services.
-This is a better version of Active Directory Bulk user creation page i made a while ago.
+This is a updated version of Active Directory Bulk user creation page I made a while ago.

 ## Key Features
   - Active Directory and Azure AD